-Because to hire more women, these women first have to apply to your jobs.
-They will only do so if you can appeal to them and convince them that they are the candidate you’re looking for.
-What is the role of gender bias in recruitment?
-And how can a gender decoder prevent it?
+In order to hire more women, these women first have to apply to your jobs.
+They will only do so if you can appeal to them and convince them that they are the candidate you’re looking for, and that’s where you’re missing out on some untamable girlpower.
+But what is the role of gender bias in recruitment and how can a gender decoder prevent it?

 Gender bias and gendered language